romkatv/powerlevel10k/README.md

 ![Powerlevel10k Configuration Wizard](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/configuration-wizard.gif)

+All styles except [Pure](#pure-compatibility) are functionally equivalent.
+They display the same information and differ only in presentation.

 Configuration wizard creates `~/.p10k.zsh` based on your preferences.
 Additional prompt customization can be done by editing this file.
 It has many comments to help you navigate through configuration options.

-All styles except [Pure](#pure-compatibility) are functionally equivalent.
-They display the same information and differ only in presentation.

 Tip: Install [the recommended font](#recommended-meslo-nerd-font-patched-for-powerlevel10k) before running `p10k configure`.
-If you are using iTerm2, `p10k configure` can install the font for you.
+If you are using iTerm2 or Termux, `p10k configure` can install the font for you.
 Simply say *Yes* when asked.

 ### Unparalleled performance